aakashgoel2002/JAVA-Scripts/README.md

 # C-Scripts
-This Repository contains Basic C Programming Scripts. i made the change using the git.
+This Repository contains Basic C Programming Scripts. i made the change using the github.